ian-fox/sd-api-demo/README.md

 ## list.py
 Usage: `python list.py <pipeline id>`

-Finds all builds from the given pipeline, and reports on their statuses.
+Reports on the statuses of the most recent 20 builds from the pipeline.

 ## start.py
 Usage: `python start.py <pipeline id>`